 - Re-usable water bottle.
 Seattle is very conscious about recycling, and this will reduce waste!
 Maybe grab a re-usable bag for the farmers market, too.

 - Active gear- Seattle has a ton of great hikes both in the city and a short drive outside of it.
-Many of them are open year round, so make sure you pack the right clothing and equipment for your trek’s difficulty, and see why we’re called the Emerald City!
+Many of them are open all year, so make sure you pack the right clothing and equipment for your trek’s difficulty, and see why we’re called the Emerald City!

-Ride the Ducks of Seattle is open 362 days a year, so you don’t have to worry about tour availability.
+Ride the Ducks of Seattle is open year-round, so you don’t have to worry about tour availability.
 Rain or shine, we can’t wait to see you #onaduck!

 Bonus tip: are you a folder or a roller?
 You might normally fold your clothes while packing, but rolling is a great option for backpacks and duffels.
 Simply take your garment and fold it in half (pants or shirts alike) and then roll it on up!
 Major space saver so you can pack more clothes or bring more goodies (like our awesome Wacky Quackers) back home.